PoI: A Filter to Extract Pixel of Interest from Novel Views for Scene Coordinate Regression: Method

 \subsection{Architecture of PoI}

-Current approaches employing rendered images as auxiliary inputs for camera pose estimation indiscriminately process entire images, neglecting per-pixel rendering quality variations.
+Current approaches employing novel images as auxiliary inputs for camera pose estimation indiscriminately process entire images, neglecting per-pixel rendering quality variations.
 This oversight induces dual inefficiencies: (1) Redundant low-fidelity pixel processing will incur significant computational overhead, and (2) Indiscriminate adoption of generated images will reduce the robustness of training.
 To address these limitations, we propose a discriminative filtering mechanism that selectively retains high-confidence rendered pixels.
-Our solution stems from the analysis of the reconstruction properties of 3D Gaussian distribution (3DGS): the lack of inter-pixel dependencies in RGB predictions leads to spatially uncorrelated rendering quality distributions across image planes.
+Our solution stems from the analysis of the reconstruction properties of 3D Gaussian distribution (3DGS): 3DGS lacks explicit inter-pixel dependency modeling; spatial correlations arise only implicitly through overlapping Gaussian projections.
 As a result, traditional frame-level filtering can lead to a catastrophic loss of high-fidelity pixels due to the elimination of entire images.
 Our methodological innovation establishes a per-pixel filtering paradigm through multi-frame quality consistency analysis.
 This method effectively decouples the pixel selection decision from the integrity constraints of a single frame.

 The architectural framework of PoI is illustrated in Figure~\ref{fig:pipeline}(b).
 The query image $I_{query}$ and rendered novel view $I_{novel}$ are processed through the backbone to yield corresponding query view features $F_{query}$ and novel view features $F_{novel}$.
 Subsequently, the proposed filter is implemented to obtain features of interest (FoI) within $F_{novel}$.
 These FoI descriptors are then fused with $F_{query}$ through feature concatenation, enabling precise regression of scene coordinates for the corresponding pixels via a coordinate prediction head.